collabserver/collabserver-client/README.md

 ## Build instructions
 Client interface is built as a static library.
-If built manually, you must also include `collab-data-crdts/include` and `collab-common/include` headers.
+If built the static lib manually, you must also include `collab-data-crdts/include` and `collab-common/include` headers.

 ### Build types
 - CMake build types (ex: `-DCMAKE_BUILD_TYPE=Debug`):